cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

    simd migrate v0.40 v039_exported_state.json --chain-id <new_chain_id> --genesis-time <new_genesis_time_in_utc> > new_v040_genesis.json
    ```

    **Note:** The migrate command takes an input genesis state and migrates it to a targeted version.
-New `genesis-time` will
-   be as mentioned in the governance proposal.
+New `genesis-time` will be as mentioned in the governance proposal.

+1. All the necessary state changes are handled in the `simd migrate v0.40` migration command.
+However, Tendermint parameters are **not** handled in this command.
+You might need to update these parameters manually.

+   In the recent versions of Tendermint, the following changes have been made:

+   - `consensus_params.evidence.max_num` has been renamed to `consensus_params.evidence.max_bytes`.
+   - `consensus_params.evidence.max_age` has been removed, and replaced by `consensus_params.evidence.max_age_duration` and `consensus_params.evidence.max_age_num_blocks`.

+   Make sure that your genesis JSON files contains the correct values specific to your chain.
+If the `simd migrate` errors with a message saying that the genesis file cannot be parsed, these are the fields to check first.

 1. Verify the SHA256 of the migrated genesis file with other valdiators to make sure there are no manual errors in the process.